 Your event host is the face of your meeting.
 Your MC represents you.

-A masterful MC should model the heart of your company.
+When you hire a speaker, a masterful MC should model the heart of your company.

 For this reason, you must understand this next point…

 A good emcee is not an “add on” to your program.
 No. Your master of ceremonies should feel like an extension of your organization.
 MCs who have mastered this role are connectors.

 Here are three ways a great emcee will connect with your attendees:

 - A terrific master of ceremonies will learn the language of your team.

 Do you use certain “buzz words” or acronyms in your organization?
 A smart emcee incorporates this inside language into his remarks.
 This way he can speak in front of your audience in a manner that feels congruent with your corporate culture.Your people will connect with a master of ceremonies who gets your group.
 Hire an emcee who is willing to do a deep dive into the jargon, lingo, and key phrases used by your attendees.
 Tip: provide him/her with this type of language before your meeting.

 - A superb event host will involve members of your audience.